Services for Australians

 Please note, by witnessing a signature on a document, neither the Australian Government nor the AO guarantees the legal effectiveness of the document or the accuracy of its contents.

-The AO will be providing voting facilities for the 2016 Federal Election.
+The AO provides voting facilities for Federal Election only.

 - Check your enrolment online

 - Federal & State Electoral Offices in Australia

 Under the Australian Privacy Act, the AO cannot obtain confidential information on Australian citizens or residents of Australia from any Australian police force.
 Only the individual may obtain this information directly from the relevant state, territory or federal police force.
 Australian Citizens requiring police clearances should contact the appropriate Australian Federal, State or Territory Police Force.